Complete Guide to Cap Table

 Selling the company

 If you are a business owner or professional, you can start creating your cap table and manage it online.
-Try out our Eqvista App, it is free!
+Try out our Eqvista App!

 Once it’s time for the company to be acquired, all the work and details of keeping an update cap table will come into play.
 This important information will be reviewed to see the breakdown of the shareholdings of the company, and the conditions of the proceedings upon exit of each shareholder, share issuance and convertible equity.